 Someone at Underwriter’s Laboratories in the U.S. appears to have decided that the highest temp for U.S. saunas is to be 90°c – and not at bathers heads but at the hottest point (3” below the ceiling directly over the heater).
-The result is maximums of 70-80°c at bather’s heads, 50-75°c at the sitting bench and 35-70°c at the foot (lower) bench.
+The result is maximums of 70-80°c at bather’s heads and 35-70°c at the foot (lower) bench.
 These temps are much lower than recommended for health and enjoyment.
 Most concerning though is that these temps are too low to provide for very critical hygiene.
 Saunas are breading grounds for mold and bacteria, the high heat and resulting low humidity is needed to kill them.
-The bad air we experience in the U.S. is not just suffocatingly high CO2 but mold and other stuff allowed to grow because of limitations on proper temperatures.
-Lower temps may also cause some people to stay in longer and so exacerbate our CO2 problems.
+The bad air we experience in the U.S. is not just suffocatingly high CO2 but mold and bacteria allowed to grow because of limitations on proper temperatures.
+Lower temps also cause people to stay in longer and so exacerbate our already bad CO2 problems.
 In their ignorance of sauna, this person at UL is likely making our saunas actually less safe and less healthy.

 A major sauna manufacturer wanted me to build just such a warm room with bad air.
-I and my dealer (thanks Devin and Jey) had to fight them every step of the way as they wanted the benches too low, overall temps too low and a ventilation system that doesn’t ventilate well resulting in high levels of CO2.
+I and my dealer (thanks Devin and Jey) had to fight them every step of the way as they wanted the ceiling no more than 7’, benches too low, overall temps too low and a ventilation system that doesn’t ventilate well resulting in high levels of CO2.

 But it’s not just this one manufacturer.
 These problems are pervasive throughout North America.
-Many people in North America build saunas with zero ventilation and most of the rest with poor ventilation.
+Many people in North America build saunas with zero ventilation and the rest with poor ventilation.

 Do we want a Finnish Sauna or American warm room with bad air?
-I think that for most people in the US experiencing real lõyly, good pure sauna air, for the first time will be a revelation.
+I think that for most people in the US experiencing real lõyly, good pure sauna air, and true enveloping heat for the first time will be a revelation.

 A Reference Point